freeradical13/freeradical13.github.io/index.md

 #### Adaptive Immune System

-[Some animals][animal adaptive immune system] include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.
+[Some vertebrate animals][animal adaptive immune system] include an [adaptive immune system][] (or acquired immune system or specific immune system) which is a subset of the immune system that uses specialized cells to save memories of its response to a pathogen for similar future pathogens.

+#### Immune System Specialization

 The tree of specialized hematopoietic stem cells is:

 * Erythroid: This cell type may further specialize into:
-  * [Erythroblasts][]: These create erythrocytes.
+  * [Erythroblasts][]: These cells create erythrocytes.
-  * [Megakaryocytes][]: These create platelets.
+  * [Megakaryocytes][]: Cells with chromosomes from multiple nuclei arising from the fusion of multiple precursor cells.
+Megakaryocytes create platelets.
-* Myeloid: This cell type may further specialize into:
+* Myeloid (leukocytes): This cell type may further specialize into:
-  * A granulocyte-macrophage progenitor cell which may further specialize into:
+  * [Granulocytes][] (or polymorphonuclear leukyocytes): Cells in the innate immune system containing reactive substances that kill microorganisms and increase inflammation.
+These cells may further specialize into:
-    * A [Neutrophil cell][] which is a leukocyte attracted by signals from infected tissues.
+    * A [Neutrophil cell][] which is a phagocytic leukocyte effector cell in the attracted by signals from infected tissues and captures, engulfs and kills microorganisms.
+Neutrophils die at the site of infection and are the main constituent of [pus][].
     * An [Eosinophil cell][] which is a leukocyte that targets multicellular invaders.
     * A Basophil cell.
     * A macrophage and dendritic cell precursor which may further specialize into: